ariqhikari/shieldiea/README.md

-# Shieldiea - Safe Content For Children
+# Shieldiea - Protecting Young Explorers Online

 **Shieldiea** is a mobile application built with Flutter that enables parents to monitor their child's screen activity in real-time.
 The app captures screen frames, analyzes content using AI to detect inappropriate material, and overlays a block screen when necessary.
 It also provides activity reports and notifications to help parents maintain a safe digital environment for their children.